 Step 1: ✅ Trailer purchased and delivered from a local retailer, A&W Sales/Howell’s Mercantile

 For more detail, read on!

-This mobile refrigerated trailer will be used by Hyde County Cooperative Extension.
-It will safely store gleaned produce (at 32-40F) before donating to our community.
+This mobile refrigerated trailer will be used by N.C.
+Cooperative Extension in Hyde County.
+It will safely store gleaned produce (at 32-40°F) before donating to our community.
 This trailer uses CoolBot temperature technology to maximize output of a basic window AC unit to maintain this cooler temperature.
 It combines the mobility of a cargo trailer with chilling capabilities of a commercial cooler.
 Grant funding will be used to aid in the purchase of necessary equipment and materials in building the refrigerated local foods trailer.
 We want to thank a local couple who contributed additional funding to meet the full requested amount!

-To follow along with photo updates, be sure to follow our Hyde County Extension – Family & Consumer Sciences Facebook Page!
+To follow along with photo updates, be sure to follow our N.C.
+Cooperative Extension of Hyde County – Family & Consumer Sciences Facebook Page!